CAN YOU BE A THOUGHT LEADER ABOUT THOUGHT LEADERSHIP?

 A Wellesley graduate with a Stanford MBA, I began my career in the technology industry at companies like Motorola and Broderbund Software.
-In 1993, I co-founded and was CEO of the Forum for Women Entrepreneurs (FWE).
-I grew FWE (now Watermark) into the country’s leading organization for women-led start-ups.
-In 1999, I co-founded Springboard, the prestigious women’s startup launchpad that has led to over $7 billion in funding for women entrepreneurs.
-I also co-founded and served as President of Invent Your Future Enterprises and co-created the Invent Your Future Conference that is now in its 9th year.
+I then co-founded and was CEO of the Forum for Women Entrepreneurs (FWE).
+I grew FWE (now Watermark/Upward) into the country’s leading organization for women-led high-growth start-ups.

 community and board service

 I am a member and past board member of the Northern California Chapter of the International Women’s Forum and member and past Chair of the Wellesley Business Leadership Council.
 I am a long-time advocate for choice.
 I serve as Chair of the Leadership Council of NARAL Pro-Choice America and previously served as Chair of the Advocates Board of Planned Parenthood Mar Monte and as a Board Member of 416 Holdings, a for-profit company formed to increase the financial self-sufficiency of Planned Parenthood affiliates.
 I also serve on the advisory board of several start-ups including Kokko, Inc., The GUILD, and Aspira Women’s Health and as an advisor to Watermark, Invent Your Future Enterprises and Springboard.

 Learn more about our services.
 Contact me.
 Our mailing address: 62 Pelican Lane, Redwood City, CA 94065

 are you ready for

 a bigger playground?